Mahajanapadas

 • The coins were dubbed punch-marked because they were imprinted with a series of symbols and dots punched into the metal.

-Reasons that led to the Development of Mahajanapadas
+Reasons That Led to the Development of the Mahajanapadas

 • Agricultural Surplus: As agriculture developed, food production rose, resulting in surplus resources.
 Because of this surplus, certain communities were able to flourish and prosper, resulting in the establishment of increasingly sophisticated governmental institutions.